 The provision for warranty claims represents management's best estimate of the present value of the future outflow of economic benefits that will be required under the Group's warranty program for its products.
 The Group offers warranty in the range of 1 to 2 years depending on the products.
 The estimate has been made on the basis of historical warranty trends (Note 3(a)(i)).

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023 date are as follows:
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024

 28. Trade and other payables